lars-t-hansen/moz-sandbox/swat/MANUAL.md

    TODO: inc! and dec! should take an operand, but it is optional and defaults to '1'.

+   TODO: Should inc! and dec! return a value, eg, old value, new value?
+Check the CL hyperspec...

 Let        ::= (let ((Id Expr) ...)
 Expr Expr ...)

    Bind the Decls with given values in the body of the let.
 Initializers are